Theomat/theomat.github.io/_pages/about.md

 ## Research Interests

+My research so far lie in the domains of artificial intelligence, formal methods and software engineering.
+My profile lies at the intersection of these domains with the fascinating field of program synthesis.
+Here is a non exhaustive [list of things I am excited about](./looking)

 - **Program Synthesis**, *Code Generation*
 - Performance Variability
 - Machine Learning tools that can help reduce environmental impact